Octavia the Younger: Childhood

-Octavia was born around 66 BC.
+Octavia was born around 69 BC.
 Full sister to Augustus, Octavia was the only daughter born of Gaius Octavius' second marriage to Atia, niece of Julius Caesar.
 Octavia was born in Nola, present-day Italy; her father, a Roman governor and senator, died in 59 BC from natural causes.
 Her mother later remarried, to the consul Lucius Marcius Philippus.
 Octavia spent much of her childhood travelling with her parents.
 Marcius was in charge of educating Octavia and her brother Octavian, later known as Augustus.

 First marriage

 Some time before 54 BC, her stepfather arranged for her to marry Gaius Claudius Marcellus.
-Marcellus was a man of consular rank, a man who was considered worthy of her and was consul in 50 BC.
-He was also a member of the influential Claudian family and descended from Marcus Claudius Marcellus, a famous general in the Second Punic War.
+He was a member of the influential plebeian branch of the Claudian family and descended from Marcus Claudius Marcellus, a famous general in the Second Punic War.
 In 54 BC, Octavia's great-uncle Julius Caesar is said to have been anxious for her to divorce her husband so that she could marry Pompey, who had just lost his wife Julia (Caesar's daughter, and thus Octavia's cousin once removed).
 The couple did not want to get a divorce, so instead Pompey declined the proposal and married Cornelia Metella.
 Thus, Octavia's husband continued to oppose Julius Caesar, including in the crucial year of his consulship, 50 BC.
 Civil war broke out when Caesar invaded Italy from Gaul in 49 BC.

 Marcellus, a friend of Cicero, was an initial opponent of Julius Caesar when Caesar invaded Italy, but did not take up arms against his wife's great uncle at the Battle of Pharsalus, and was eventually pardoned by him.
 In 47 BC he was able to intercede with Caesar for his cousin and namesake, also a former consul, then living in exile.
 Presumably, Octavia continued to live with her husband from the time of their marriage (she would have been between 12 and 15 when they married) to her husband's death.
 They had three surviving children: Claudia Marcella Major, Claudia Marcella Minor and Marcus Claudius Marcellus.
 All three were born in Italy.
-Although according to the anonymous Περὶ τοῦ καισαρείου γένους Octavia bore Marcellus four sons and four daughters.
+However, according to the anonymous Περὶ τοῦ καισαρείου γένους Octavia bore Marcellus four sons and four daughters.
 Her husband Marcellus died in May 40 BC.